harrysingh1999/Weather-Application/README.md

 ## Features

+- **City Search**:
+  - A custom input component that opens a dropdown modal with a search box for city selection.
-- **City Search**: Search for cities with a dropdown modal that shows matching cities from a predefined list.
+  - Users can search for cities from a predefined list or enter new city names.

+- **Weather Display**:
-- **Weather Display**: Shows the current weather information for the selected city.
+  - Displays current weather information, including:
+    - City name
+    - Current temperature
+    - Weather condition (e.g., sunny, rainy)
+    - Weather icon according to the condition

+- **5-Day Forecast**:
-- **5-Day Forecast**: Displays the forecast for the next 5 days with high and low temperatures.
+  - Shows the forecast for the next 5 days, including:
+    - Day of the week
+    - High and low temperatures
+    - Weather icons for each day's forecast

+- **Temperature Unit Toggle**:
-- **Unit Toggle**: Toggle temperature units between Celsius and Fahrenheit.
+  - Toggle between Celsius and Fahrenheit for temperature display.

+- **Error Handling**:
-- **Error Handling**: Displays an error message if the city is not found.
+  - Displays an error message if a city is not found or if there are issues fetching data.

+- **Responsive Design**:
+  - The application is designed to be fully responsive, ensuring a good user experience across various devices.

+- **Lazy Loading**:
+  - Non-critical components such as the `ErrorComponent` and `Dropdown` are lazily loaded to improve initial load performance.

 ## Setup Instructions